To whom are we beautiful as we go?

 “We can’t tell Aidan,” he said.

-“You disobeyed me,” he said, when I sat him down to tell him about the ambulance, Emergency Room, and then he hugged me, relieved and sad.
+“You disobeyed me,” he said, when I returned home and told him about the ambulance and the Emergency Room; and then he hugged me, relieved and sad.

 A week later, he is still hugging and scolding me.

-My children and I have rarely traded roles.
-After growing up with an addict, I made sure of it.
-As the oldest of 8 children, I was the one that each sibling relied upon for steadfastness.
+My children and I have rarely if ever traded roles like this.
+After growing up with an addict, I made sure of this.
+And as the oldest of 8 children, I was the one that each sibling relied upon for steadfastness.